Optimal transport by a Lagrangian dynamics of population distribution: The reference dynamics

-\section{The empirical dynamics}
+\subsection{The empirical dynamics}

-Three sets of human mobility data are used in this study to model with a Lagrangian dynamics.
+Three sets of human mobility data (Appendix \ref{app-B}) are used in this study: (i) Data set from Japan \cite{data-Japan} (ii) Data set from Finland \cite{data-Finland} (iii) Data set from Madrid \cite{data-Madrid}.

-(i) Data set from Japan \cite{data-Japan}: The dataset provides 75 days of continuous trajectories, with a spatial resolution of 500 × 500 meter grid cells (200 × 200 lattice) and a temporal resolution of 30-minute timeslots (48 per day).
-We take the dynamical data for a single day from data file "yjmob100k-dataset1.csv".

-(ii) Data set from Finland \cite{data-Finland}: The dataset provides temporally dynamic population distribution data for the Helsinki Metropolitan Area at the resolution of 250 m × 250 m statistical grid cells.
-It includes three daily cycles: regular workdays (Mon-Thu), Saturdays, and Sundays.
-Each cycle has a full 24-hour profile, discretized into one-hour intervals (H0-H23).
-Each field represents the proportional distribution of the total population across all grid cells for that hour.
-We take the dynamical data for a single day from data file "HMA \_ Dynamic \_ population \_ 24H \_ workdays.csv".

-(iii) Data set from Madrid \cite{data-Madrid}: The Madrid Traffic Dataset (MTD) covers the period from June 1, 2022, to February 29, 2024.
-It integrates different sources including traffic sensors, meteorological observations, calendar data, road infrastructure, and geographical data.
-We take the dynamical data for a single day from data file "MTD \_ complete \_ data.csv".

-The data are represented as time evolution of normalized population distribution $m_a(n)=M_a(n)/M$ for $T=48$ (Japan), and $T=24$ (Finland, Madrid) time steps on a two-dimensional square lattice of size $L=10$.
+We consider population dynamics of a single day from the above data sets.
+The data are represented as time evolution of a coarse-grained population distribution $m_a(n)=M_a(n)/M$ for $T=48$ (Japan), and $T=24$ (Finland, Madrid) time steps on a two-dimensional square lattice of size $L=10,20$.
 The total population in each case is $M=90120$ (Japan), and $M=10^4$ (Finland, Madrid).
+For Japan we also construct an average dynamics of $T=48$ time steps by averaging over $75$ working days with average population $M=95301$.
+The data we use in this study are given in \cite{github-link}.

+Note that working with a large number of grid points makes the local populations very small and results in relatively large variations with time in the local populations.
+Here we are interested to model a mesoscopic dynamics with smooth variations of population in space and time.
+Therefore we will mostly focus on the smaller lattice size $L=10$.
+Moreover, the three sets of raw data are given in different spatial scales but we will use the same lattice size ($L$) with the same number of model parameters to describe their dynamics.
+The data from Japan and Finland have nearly the same resolution.
+The data from Madrid have a smaller resolution but it is useful to see how these differences affect the model (Lagrangian) parameters.